Follow TV Tropes

 • The Call Knows Where You Live: Her retiring from an active role in fighting bioterrorism didn't necessarily mean the action would never come to her.
 The events of Degeneration and Revelations 2 have shown that when trouble is out looking for Claire, it knows exactly where to find her.

 • In Resident Evil – Code: Veronica, Steve is nursing a blatant crush on Claire throughout the game.
-He gets turned into a monster by Alexia and then killed saving her, resulting in him Dying as Yourself.
+He gets turned into a monster by Alexia and then killed saving Claire, resulting in him Dying as Yourself.

 • In Resident Evil: Degeneration, WilPharma Head Researcher Frederic Downing flirts with Claire during their time together midway through the film.
 He turns out to have been behind the outbreaks in order to secretly drum up interest for both the T- and G-Viruses and his newly invented antivirals on the black market.

 • In Resident Evil: Revelations 2, it is implied that Claire has a crush on Neil Fisher, something that Moira teases her for.
 It turns out Neil is a double agent working for Alex Wesker and sent everyone to the island to be experimented on.
-After being betrayed by Alex and transforms into a B.O.W., Neil is put down by both Claire and Moira.
+After being betrayed by Alex and transformed into a B.O.W., Neil is put down by both Claire and Moira.

 • Contrasting Sequel Main Character: To Jill Valentine.
 Both are the main playable female character for their respective games.
 But while Jill was an experienced police officer and former soldier, Claire is a civilian whose combat skills are due to training from her brother Chris.
 While Jill typically wears blue, Claire's outfits are usually red.